nailgun/seedbox/README.md

 Node notifies seedbox after successful boot and uploads active ignition config so seedbox can track current state of a cluster.

+## Ignition file compare

+If you afraid to launch clusters with new untested software you can use provided `ignition-compare` script to compare rendered configuration with yours.
+Copy your ignition config from a server (it is stored in `/run/ignition.json`).
+Next start to provision using seedbox.
+All nodes will report applied ignition config back to seedbox and you can download it from web UI.
+Next run `python ignition-compare.py your.json seedbox.json | colordiff | less` and see differences.

+Seedbox was developed by constantly checking differences with matchbox'es `k8s-controller` and `k8s-worker` example profiles.
+And changes are minimal.

 ## Roadmap

 * add k8s apiserver loadbalancers provision